taocpp/PEGTL/doc/Rules-and-Grammars.md

 ## Creating New Rules

 Sometimes a grammar requires a parsing rule that can not be readily created as combination of the existing rules.
-In these cases a custom grammar rule, i.e. a class with a static `match()`-method that has to adhere to one of two possible interfaces or prototypes, can be implemented from scratch.
+In these cases a custom grammar rule, i.e. a class with a static `match()` member function that has to adhere to one of two possible interfaces or prototypes, can be implemented from scratch.

-When implementing a custom rule class, it is important to remember that the input passed to a rules' `match()`-method represents the *remainder* of the complete input.
+When implementing a custom rule class, it is important to remember that the input passed to `match()` represents the *remainder* of the complete input.
 At the beginning of a parsing run, the input represents the complete data-to-be-parsed.
 During the parsing run, many rules *consume* the data that matched from the input.
-Consuming data from an input advances the pointer to the data that the input's `begin()`-method returns, and decrements the size by the same amount.
+Consuming data from an input advances the pointer to the data that the input's `begin()` member function returns, and decrements the size by the same amount.

 The PEGTL makes one **important** assumption about all parsing rules.
-If a call to a `match()`-method returns with `false`, then the rule **must not** have consumed input (for [complex rules](#complex-rules): only when the `rewind_mode` is `required`).
+If a call to `match()` returns with `false`, then the rule **must not** have consumed input (for [complex rules](#complex-rules): only when the `rewind_mode` is `required`).
 For performance reasons this assumption is neither ensured nor verified by the PEGTL.

 ### Simple Rules

-In the simplified rule, the `match()`-function is called with a single argument, the input.
+In the simplified rule, `match()` is called with a single argument, the input.
-All rules' `match()`-method return a `bool` to indicate success or (local) failure.
+It returns a `bool` to indicate success or (local) failure.
 Rules with the simplified interface are called without the states as arguments.

 ```c++